mikecurtis1/LibrarySearch/README.md

 3. one element extractor
 4. one record builder

-The processes handle data access from remote systems and transformation within the framework.
+The processes handle data access from remote systems and modeling data into the record schema used by the framework.

 # Configuration